amimoto/InfiniteWaves/README.md

 Changes to standard survival

 * Wave spawn types progress as standard but get clamped at X/X difficulty
 * There is no trader time.
 Trader is always open.
-When enemies in wave are killed, current trader closes and new one opens.
+When all zeds in wave are killed, current trader closes and new one opens.
-* 10% additional enemies cumulative each wave
+* 10% additional zeds cumulative each wave
 * 5% increase in allowed active zeds per wave
 * SpawnTimeMod gets reduced by 5% each wave (clamped to 50% reduction)
 * There is no spawn delay when a wave starts